|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-These Gingerbread Rum Balls are everything you love about classic rum balls, with a holiday twist!
+These gingerbread rum balls are everything you love about classic rum balls, with a holiday twist!

 For a non-alcoholic version, try substituting orange juice for the rum.
 You can add a spoonful of rum flavoring to the candy if you want to mimic the taste without the alcohol!

-- ½ cup spiced rum
+1/2 cup spiced rum

-- 2 tsp vanilla extract
+2 teaspoons pure vanilla extract

-2. Once the chocolate is melted, add the corn syrup and rum, and whisk until well-combined.
+Once the chocolate is melted, add the corn syrup and rum, and whisk until well-combined.

-3. Add the cookie crumbs, ½ cup of powdered sugar, chopped nuts, cinnamon, ginger, salt, and vanilla extract.
+Add the cookie crumbs, 1/2 cup of powdered sugar, chopped nuts, cinnamon, ginger, salt, and vanilla extract.
 Stir well, until everything is well-mixed.
 Press a layer of cling wrap on top of the rum ball mixture, and refrigerate it for at least 1 hour, until firm enough to roll.

-4. Put the remaining powdered sugar in a wide bowl.
+Put the remaining powdered sugar in a wide bowl.
 Use a small cookie scoop or a spoon to form 1-inch balls of candy.
 Roll them between your hands to get them round, then roll the balls in powdered sugar.
 (You can also roll the balls in cocoa powder, if you prefer.)